Songkick: UX Case Study

 In order to identify which problems were worth solving, I plotted them onto a 2x2 matrix aligned by what would be the most important to the user and to Songkick in terms of their business goals.

-The second most significant interaction I recorded was that only 2 out 7 participants were able to figure out where to see concerts in their location.
+- Only 1 out 6 participants were able to figure out where to see concerts in their location.
 They also struggled to find how to change/add locations.
-After giving up, I revealed that both features were on the “more” tab which was met with a lot of confused reactions.

-The last pain point that I kept hearing was that there was lack of general information on the artist pages.
+- Users continually pointed out the lack of information on the artist pages.
 They delved into how it would be hard to really discover any new music within the app.

 Prototype & Validation